adamnemecek/BitTools/README.md

 * we could have additional 3 uints64 which indicate if the particular uint64 has any bits set

-* when we compress the array, we would skip the
+* when we compress the array, we would skip words that are full
 * also if a bit is set on the meta level but the block itself is zero, that could mean

 * i guess we could have a compressed bit set on which would do the block thing and on top it would have another level that indicates full